kathysanchez/bpd/README.md

   The primary script for cleaning and analyzing data.

 `911_Weapons_Incident_Inner_Harbor_Locations_2024.html`
   The first map for this project.
-I chose this location because (`.html`) for easily viewing figures.
+I chose this location because I frequent it.

+`cjiscode.xml`
+  I merged Maryland Criminal Justice Information System codes into the file for more consistent charge descriptions. [https://www.mdcourts.gov/district/chargedb](https://www.mdcourts.gov/district/chargedb)